 \section{Background}

-Generative AI has recently emerged as an opportunity to enhance education, particularly by enabling the generation of detailed and personalized feedback.
+Generative AI has recently emerged as an opportunity to enhance education, particularly by enabling the creation of detailed, personalized feedback.
 Such feedback has long been difficult to provide at scale due to increasing student numbers and the substantial time required for manual assessment.
-With the emergence of large language models, several studies have explored leveraging their language capabilities to generate human-understandable feedback for students.
-However, these approaches introduce limitations and risks, which existing research suggests can be mitigated through the inclusion of a \textit{human-in-the-loop}~\cite{educsci15111419}.
+With the emergence of large language models, several studies have explored how to leverage their language capabilities to generate human-understandable feedback for students.
+However, these approaches introduce limitations and risks that existing research suggests can be mitigated by including a \textit{human-in-the-loop}~\cite{educsci15111419}.